psachdev/Coding_Challenge_1/README.md

 ● CASE 2 - When user data is not available in the application For each view, consider the related PSD for pixel perfect implementation.

-2.Intent handling for application URL, for opening the greeting view via intent URI.
+2. Intent handling for application URL, for opening the greeting view via intent URI.
 Purpose is to open the application from an email link.

 3. Application should be integrated with Google Analytics and report basic metrics to GA.
 Pick up those you think more relevant.
 At least these should be added:
 ● statistics from showing greetings
 ● statistics from application launches via link